Housing decision

 If left blank, a default of 10% is used.

-Use an estimated average rate over the period you’re modelling.
+Use an estimated average rate over the period.

 Used to estimate future value and equity.